A Lesson to Learn: Applied Optoelectronics Inc. (AAOI)

-Applied Optoelectronics Inc. (NASDAQ:AAOI) went up by 36.60% from its latest closing price compared to the recent 1-year high of $8.86.
-The company’s stock price has collected 6.38% of gains in the last five trading sessions.
+Applied Optoelectronics Inc. (NASDAQ:AAOI) went down by -13.11% from its latest closing price compared to the recent 1-year high of $8.86.
+The company’s stock price has collected 31.40% of gains in the last five trading sessions.

 Is It Worth Investing in Applied Optoelectronics Inc. (NASDAQ :AAOI) Right Now?